andrewylee724/hangman/README.md

+Note: To run, please clone or fork this repository.
+In the command line in the root directory, run "npm install" and "npm start".

 Hangman Application
 created by Andrew Lee

 Intro:
 A simple Hangman application was first created in Vanilla JavaScript.
 Then refactored using React.
 Then refactored again using Redux for state management.

+Summary:
+I developed this app to display my candidacy for a software engineer position at LinkedIn.
+The game showcases many of the engineering and UI concepts that I have learned, including:

+React - to build the UI in a declarative approach, utilizing component-based architecture, and the virtual DOM Redux - to manage state globally
+Redux-Thunk - to handle asynchronous data fetching within the Redux architecture SASS - as a CSS processor and to use variables and mixins.
+No component libraries (i.e. Semantic UI, Material UI) were used as I wanted to showcase my ability to harness CSS styling
+CORS Proxy - I utilized a third-party CORS proxy during my api fetches to overcome the "No-CORS" roadblock on the REACH dictionary server.
+I assumed that I was not allowed to ask REACH's backend server to allow Cross Origin Requests.

+Workflow:
+To show my knowledge of the Git workflow, I had master, develop, and feature branches.
+Each branch represented a hypothetical ticket on JIRA.
+I would merge individual feature branches onto develop, and then merge develop onto master.

+The following are the features (i.e. user stories) that I implemented:

 Feature-1: User should see displayed letters in visually appealing Letter Blocks.